 If you apply for a mortgage without a credit score, you’ll need to go through a process called manual underwriting.
 Manual underwriting simply means you’ll be asked to provide additional paperwork for the underwriter to review personally.
 Your loan process may take a little longer, but buying a home without the strain of extra debt is worth it!

 Not every lender offers manual underwriting.
 Do a little research on the front end to find the ones in your area that will.

 3. What’s the difference between being prequalified and preapproved?

 A quick conversation with your lender about your income, assets and down payment is all it takes to get prequalified.
 But if you want to get preapproved, your lender will need to verify your financial information and submit your loan for preliminary underwriting.
-A preapproval takes a little more time and documentation, but it also carries more weight.
+A preapproval takes a little more time and documentation, but it also carries a lot more weight.